To understand contractor mortgages, you first have to understand contracting. That may, and should, sound obvious.

 That’s not so with independent professionals, whose typical contract is far from permanent.
 Often, clients engage contractors for three or six months at a time at the most.

-And there’s the issue.
+And that there’s the issue.
 It’s the nature of these short-term contracts that derail contractors’ applications for mortgage funding.

 That’s why we need contractor-friendly lenders, who appoint specialist underwriters to accommodate contractors’ applications.